 Media Manager - for Supreme Court, Land & Environment Court and Industrial Relations Commission inquiries.

-Spokesperson, Department of Justice (02 8061 9360) - for Local Court, Coroner's Court, Children's Court and Drug Court inquiries.
+Spokesperson, Department of Communities and Justice (0484 012 391) - for Local Court, Coroner's Court, Children's Court and Drug Court inquiries.

 Media representatives can apply to film judgment remarks per the courts Media Recording and Broadcasting of Court Judgments Policy [PDF 44kb] [DOC 70kb] and the District Court (Broadcasting Judgments) Act 2014.
 In criminal matters this means the sentencing proceedings and in civil matters this means the judgment.